ajaquith/securitymetrics-aws/readme.md

 - The mail.securitymetrics.org server hosts the Mailman 3 listserv.
 It runs on the same server as the archive, on an Amazon VPC.

-The hosts are built and configured using Ansible.
-All Amazon-related tasks are contained in the `amazon` role.
+Three tools work in tandem to build the environment.
+Packer builds the host images.
+Terraform creates the networking, storage, and host infrastructure from a templated 'blueprint.'
+Ansible configures hosts after they are created.

 _Note: the AWS instance of the securitymetrics archive is pre-production.
 A current "staging" version is running in [my personal blog domain](http://staging.markerbench.com).
 It is not guaranteed to be stable._

-# Provisioning
+# Host creation

-Hosts are provisioned in two ways depending on whether the host is used for development or production.
-Vagrant provisions dev machines, and Ansible provisions production.
+Hosts are created in two ways depending on whether the host is used for development or production.
+Vagrant creates dev machines; Terraform creates production.

 ## Developer host